-Interactive sculptures on Philadelphia’s Schuylkill River waterfront at Philadelphia's Art in the Open
+Interactive sculptures on Philadelphia’s Schuylkill River waterfront.
+Presented as part of Philadelphia's Art in the Open

 These vessels are made from chain-link fencing and scavenged plastic bags.
 While making them, I mimicked the plastic waste scavenging habits of urban birds and waterfowl, who often incorporate fibrous, weave-able garbage into their nest-building process.